Penn State York

+Closure

+On May 22, 2025 the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State York.
+Enrollment had dropped to 703 students as of Fall 2024, a 61% decline from its peak and a drop of 40% in the past ten years.
+There were 19 other colleges within 30 mi of the campus, which only had commuter students.
+In fiscal 2024, financial losses for campus were $387,453, and the campus had $29.9 million in deferred maintenance (or $43,000 per student).
+Penn State York will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.

 Athletics

 Penn State–York teams participate as a member of the United States Collegiate Athletic Association (USCAA).
 The Nittany Lions are a member of the Pennsylvania State University Athletic Conference (PSUAC).
 Men's sports include baseball, basketball and soccer; while women's sports include basketball, volleyball, and softball.
 Golf, for men and women, was recently added.